StartApp-SDK/flutter-plugin/README.md

 **Optional**:

-Return Ads is enabled by default.
+Return Ads are enabled by default.
 If you want to disable it, add another `<meta-data>` tag into `AndroidManifest.xml` file.

 ```xml